 What is a 403(b) Plan?

 In public educational organizations like School Districts and Community Colleges, 403(b) Plans generally serve as supplemental retirement savings plans designed to supplement retirement benefits available from State pension plans and Social Security.
 The IRS provides a Summary of 403(b) Plan Basics page and a 403(b) Plan Brochure for Employees on its website.
-Many of the topics covered there are treated in even greater detail on this CCC website, whereas some other topics covered there are not applicable to public employers.

 Please visit the "Why Partipicate?" page for additional information on the benefits of utilizing the 403(b) plan.